Frequently Asked Questions

 Visit the Sunnyvale Center website for more information.

-Q: Are there any "hands-on" training in the program?
+Q: Is there any "hands-on" training in the program?

 Q: Can I skip a quarter?

-No. You must take the 3-class series in successive quarters.
-This way, you keep your skills/knowledge progressing over 9 months and have a much better chance of passing the NREMT national test.
+No. You must take the 2-class series in successive quarters.
+This way, you keep your skills/knowledge progressing over 6 months and have a much better chance of passing the NREMT national test.

 Q: Do you have a Summer-only program?

-EMT and EMR classes are usually held in the evening but may be held during the day.
+EMT and EMR classes are held in the evening on Tuesday and Wednesday.

 Please go to foothill.edu/schedule for quarterly class information.
 Search for EMR and EMT classes using EMS dept code.